Help! I'm a Teenage Outlaw: Minor characters

 Captain Watt is Sir John's right hand and his personal guard's captain.
 Watt is loyal to Sir John and was one of the main characters in the episode "Fools Day", when he told Sir John that an assassin was on his way to kill him for a joke, but Sir John thought it was true and dressed up as a peasant.
-Despite being loyal to sir John, Watt is actually quite pleasant most of the time and often seems dubious of his masters wisdom.
+Despite being loyal to sir John, Watt is actually quite pleasant most of the time and often seems dubious of his master's wisdom.
 Despite his loyalty even he considers some of Sir John actions despicable such as when he threatens to burn down the village, doesn't care Giles was kidnapped or tried to sell Lady D's only portrait of her parents.

 Bardolph is a village man who appears in four episodes.
 The first appearance was in "Valentine" in which he is delivered a valentine by Tom.
 Bardolph confuses it with a brother he never had and because of it being addressed to "village idiot", he quickly realises this and exclaims "it must be for me!" and runs away ranting.
 In one occasion he became the new leader of the Swiftnick Gang when he saw Tom taking of his mask.
 He ends up being in the stocks and was going to tell John their real identities when he was stopped by Tom.
 Bardolph also took part in the village karting race in one episode of which he won.
 Bardolph became Sir John's mother's man servant.

 Sir John's Mother appeared in one episode when she looked for a manservant in secret on a visit to the castle, and almost took Captain Watt but took Bardolph instead.

 Food Tester is Sir John's servant.
 He tests the food Sir John was supposed to eat and finds something poisonous every time.
 His real age is 20 but because of how much poison he had consumed looked like 50.

 Lord Montague is Giles's friend and in one episode was almost engaged with Lady Devereux.
 He also took part in the village karting race in which his kart was sabotaged by Giles and in turn sabotaged Giles' simultaneously.

 Felix is the son of one of the richest widows in the country called Countess Cornucopia.
 He fancies Lady Devereux, which causes Tom to hate him.
 His mother is being courted by Sir John for money purposes only.

 Countess Cornucopia is a rich widow which tempted Sir John to court her.
 She is the proud mother of Felix Cornucopia.